hybridly/hybridly/docs/api/laravel/testing.md

 ### `assertHybridView`

-This method asserts that the page component of the hybrid response is equal to the given value.
-Additionally, if `hybridly.testing.ensure_pages_exist` is set to `true`, which it is by default, it will ensure that the page component exists.
+This method asserts that the view component of the hybrid response is equal to the given value.
+Additionally, if `hybridly.testing.ensure_views_exist` is set to `true`, which it is by default, it will ensure that the view component exists.

-To ensure the page component's existence, the paths defined in `hybridly.testing.page_paths` will be used.
+To ensure the view component's existence, the paths defined in `hybridly.testing.view_paths` will be used.

 ### `assertHybridVersion`